 - The Montessori teacher isn’t the main leader, but rather a guide

-- Children thrive with independence, problem-solving skills and patience
+- Firstly, children thrive with independence, problem-solving skills and patience

 - It instills a culture of peace and care for others in and outside The Montessori community

-- Children learn to care for themselves and for their school or home environment
+- Secondly, children learn to care for themselves and for their school or home environment

 - Montessori materials have many purposes and levels of learning